 There are several key members of the patient family services team who help to meet the needs of our patients, their families and community members, by providing the following resources:

-- Our social workers play an active role in coordinating hospital discharges and locating appropriate financial and community resources.
+- Play an active role in coordinating hospital discharges and locating appropriate financial and community resources.

-- Our social workers are also trained to educate and assist patients, families and the community, free of charge, about advance medical directives (power of attorney for health care, living wills).
+- Are trained to educate and assist patients, families and the community, free of charge, about advance medical directives (power of attorney for health care, living wills).